Sabnaj-42/2nd-brain/DB2/README.md

 5. Up to 3 standbys: One for high availability (local), others for disaster recovery (remote).
 6. Pacemaker Integration: From Db2 11.5.4+, Pacemaker can automate failover decisions.

+### HADR multiple standby database
+- IBM Tivoli System Automation for Multiplatforms (SA MP) and Pacemaker automated failover is supported only for the principal standby.
+You must issue a takeover manually on one of the auxiliary standbys to make one of them the primary.
+- All of the HADR synchronization modes are supported on the principal standby, but the auxiliary standbys can only be in SUPERASYNC mode.
 ## HADR Synchronization mode
 HADR 4 mode: Sync, Nearsync, Async, Supersync